 By Patrick Anderson,

 Immacolata Borelli, the quasi-heroine of Gerald Seymour's powerful new novel, is 25, tough, gorgeous and exceedingly spoiled.
-She's spoiled because she's the beloved daughter of the leaders of one of the most powerful and ruthless crime families in Naples.
+She's spoiled because she's the beloved daughter of the leaders of one of Naples's most powerful and ruthless crime families.

 When we meet her, however, she's in London, and the family has problems.
 She's there to babysit her brother, who's living under an assumed name because he faces murder charges in Italy, and also so she can study accounting, the better to help manage the family fortune.
 Her father, the head of the crime family that his parents started during World War II, is in prison.
 But, not to worry, Immacolata's mother, who makes Lady Macbeth took like Mary Poppins, is running the family business quite well, with the assistance of an assassin called Il Pistole, who modestly admits, "I have killed more than forty men.
 I do not know exactly how many men because it is not important to me."

 One day, walking in a London park, Immacolata meets a nice young man named Eddie Deacon, a teacher of English, and soon is sharing his bed and fixing him excellent Italian meals.
 Then she receives word that her best friend back in Italy has died.
 Knowing no details, she catches the first plane and hurries to the cemetery, expecting to be greeted warmly by her friend's grieving family.
 Instead, they call her a whore, knock her to the ground, spit on her and furiously explain that their daughter died of leukemia caused by the toxic wastes that Immacolata's family had for years been dumping near their village, a sideline that earned them tens of millions of euros.